DimaMukhin/intern.apply-android/README.md

      and find a better way if any exists.
 Also this only happens in the development environment.
 2. the test server run's twice - once in configuration phase and then again in execution phase.
 This however does not affects anything as the second run will terminate immediately.

-## running the application on production mode
+## running the application on production mode (Use this when evaluating)

+1. Use Android Studio
-1. clone the project
+2. clone the project
-2. for some reasons our app requires to be run without instant run.
-It is on by default, to turn it off go to file (top left), Settings, "Build, Execution, Deployment", "Instant Run", and tick off the "Enable Instant Run to ..."
+3. for some reasons our app requires to be run without instant run.
+It is on by default, to turn it off go to "file" (top left), "Settings", "Build, Execution, Deployment", "Instant Run", and tick off the "Enable Instant Run to ..."
 3. use android studio to compile and run the application
+4. The very first run sometimes does not work properly, so restart the application.

 If the application does not work, please try to rebuild the whole project (clean + recompile)
 Try to restart the application once if at first nothing shows up (this is an issue with Android Studio).